-In my experience, these areas provide the best results when fishing PowerBait.
+In my experience, these areas provide the best results when fishing PowerBait for trout.

-Dams provide deep cold water and can often be a productive place to fish during the hot summer months.
+Dams provide deep cold water and can often be a productive place to catch trout during the hot summer months.
 This is also the area that large trout like to hang out.

-Long main Lake points are always a favorite of mine when fishing.
+Long main Lake points are always a favorite of mine when fishing for trout.
 These areas provide a great opportunity to find fish moving up the feed.
 Points typically have deep water around them with ample structure for fish to find safety and ambush prey.

-For me, chartreuse, orange and rainbow are the best colors to use when fishing power bait for trout.
+For me, chartreuse, orange, and rainbow are the best colors to use when fishing power bait for trout.
 Other people will probably have differing opinions on this and that’s okay.
-The reality is some powerbait colors will perform better on certain days better than others.
-On a bluebird sky day I like to use natural colors like dark green and brown.
-When fishing a cloudy overcast day I like to use bright fluorescent colors with lots of glitter.
+The reality is some powerbait colors will perform better on certain days than others.
+On a bluebird sky day, I like to use natural colors like dark green and brown.
+When fishing power bait on a cloudy overcast day I like to use bright fluorescent colors with lots of glitters.

 PowerBait floats because it’s less dense than water.
 Remember it’s made with PVC.
 This is why you must use weight when fishing power bait.
-It is important to get your bait below the surface of the water toward the bottom of the Lake.
+It is important to get your powerbait below the surface of the water toward the bottom of the lake or pond.

 Color is Key

 Have multiple colors of PowerBait on hand.
-I have often found that having multiple colors of power bait on hand allows me to change colors relatively easily to find which one is working the best.
+I have often found that having multiple colors of power bait on hand allows me to change colors relatively easy to find which one is working the best for trout that day.

 Use Dip Scent

 I dip my dough-bait in Berkeley PowerBait Trout Dip Attractant.
-This adds an even more stimulating sense to your bait.
+This adds an even greater stimulating scent to your bait.
 The first time I saw the attractant was when an older gentleman next to me limited out before I caught a single fish.
-On his was back to his car he handed me a bottle of this stuff and boy did it work!
+On his way back to his car he handed me a bottle of this stuff and boy did it work!

 Use the Right Amount of Powerbait